Do We Need a Labor License for Our Outsourced Occupational Health Center Staff?

 Shrikant_pra

-All you people please understand that CL Act is normative legislation.
-In the sense that a state can't make eligibility of Act for more than 20 contract workers, but a state can make this Act applicable for establishment engaging less than 20 contract workers.
+All of you, please understand that the CL Act is normative legislation.
+This means that while a state can't make the eligibility of the Act for more than 20 contract workers, a state can make this Act applicable for establishments engaging fewer than 20 contract workers.
 For establishments under the state rules in Andhra Pradesh, the Act is applicable for 10 or more contract workers.

-Almost all the labour laws are normative, benefits / facilities you extend should not be less favourable than those stipulated in respective Acts.
+Almost all labor laws are normative; the benefits or facilities you extend should not be less favorable than those stipulated in the respective Acts.

 Shrikant